How to treat red rot and other bad problems

 I am often asked if I can repair tears and cuts.

-Yes I can - if the leather is in good condition.
+Yes I can - if the leather is in good condition and if the tear is not too long.
 There is no point in repairing leather that is already frail and tears easily.

 Cause